AlchemicRaker/fire/README.md

 ### Startup Vector Implementation

-1. `PRG_INIT_1`
+1. `STARTUP_FIRE_1`
     * Boilerplate initialization of NES state, including zeroing out the ZP
     * If C is enabled, sp and the necessary BSS and DATA ranges will be initialized
     * Waits through two vblanks and ~~initializes the PPU~~ (_currently zeroes the nametable and loads sample palettes_)
     * ~~Initializes OAM~~ (_currently sets all sprites in OAM shadow to an off-screen y value_)
-1. `PRG_INIT_MAP` is used to initialize any mapper-specific state.
+1. `STARTUP_MAP` is used to initialize any mapper-specific state.
-1. `PRG_INIT_LIB` is reserved to initialize any modules you choose to include, or is empty by default.
+1. `STARTUP_LIB` is reserved to initialize any modules you choose to include, or is empty by default.
-1. `PRG_INIT_CUSTOM` is an empty segment where your game-specific startup code can go.
+1. `STARTUP_GAME` is an empty segment where your game-specific startup code can go.
-1. `PRG_INIT_2` wraps up initialization and jumps to your game's `main()` or `main:`.
+1. `STARTUP_FIRE_2` wraps up initialization and jumps to your game's `main()` or `main:`.

 ### NMI Vector Implementation

-1. `NMI_HANDLE_1` saves the CPU registers.
+1. `NMI_FIRE_1` saves the CPU registers.
-1. `NMI_HANDLE_TIMING` is both for you and for modules to set up precisely timed things using NMI, and is empty by default.
+1. `NMI_TIMING` is both for you and for modules to set up precisely timed things using NMI, and is empty by default.
 Be sure that any code in here runs at constant speed (no branching, that may throw off other timing sensitive code).
 For instance, IRQ may use CPU Cycle Counting that needs a predictable starting point.
-1. `NMI_HANDLE_2` runs OAMDMA.
+1. `NMI_FIRE_2` runs OAMDMA.
 The source is determined by the value in `nmi_oam_enable` (which becomes the high byte, and is then cleared).
 For instance, `nmi_oam_enable = 0x02;` would flag OAMDMA to run during the next NMI, copying the comonly used OAM Shadow range of `$0200` through `$02FF`.
-1. `NMI_HANDLE_LIB` is reserved for use by any modules you choose to include, or is empty by default.
+1. `NMI_LIB` is reserved for use by any modules you choose to include, or is empty by default.
-1. `NMI_HANDLE_CUSTOM` is an empty segment where your game-specific vblank code can go.
+1. `NMI_GAME` is an empty segment where your game-specific vblank code can go.
-1. `nmi_hook()` is called in C, again for your own game-specific vblank code. (requires the `C_NMI_HOOK` option)
+1. `NMI_FIRE_3` calls `nmi_hook()` in C, again for your own game-specific vblank code. (requires the `C_NMI_HOOK` option)
+1. `NMI_AUDIO_LIB` is reserved for use by any modules you choose to include, or is empty by default.
-1. `NMI_HANDLE_3` restores the CPU registers and exits NMI.
+1. `NMI_FIRE_4` restores the CPU registers and exits NMI.

 The limited vertical blank time is valuable.
 Therefore, the only code included by default is a very standard and flexible OAMDMA.
 By setting a value (probably `$02`) to `nmi_oam_enable`, OAMDMA will run on that page during the next NMI.